dwesterwick/SPTQuestingBots/README.md

 1) All quests are filtered to ensure they have at least one valid location on the map and the bot is able to accept the quest (is not blocked by player level, etc.)
 2) Quests are grouped by priority number in ascending order
 3) For each group, the following is performed:
-    a) Distances from the bot to each quest objective are calculated
+    1) Distances from the bot to each quest objective are calculated
-    b) Quests are sorted in ascending order based on the distance from the nearest objective to the bot, but randomness is added via **distance_randomness**, which is a percentage of the total range of distances for the objectives in the group
+    2) Quests are sorted in ascending order based on the distance from the nearest objective to the bot, but randomness is added via **distance_randomness**, which is a percentage of the total range of distances for the objectives in the group
-    c) A random number from 0-100 is selected and compared to the **chance** setting for the first quest in the group.
+    3) A random number from 0-100 is selected and compared to the **chance** setting for the first quest in the group.
 If the number is less than the value of **chance**, the quest is assigned to the bot.
 4) If the bot isn't assigned a quest from any of the groups in step (3), it's assigned a random quest from the lowest-priority group.

 **Known Issues for Bot Questing:**